 1. There’s No Guarantee of Success

 Property tax appeals aren’t guaranteed to succeed.
 The success rate varies widely from place to place.
-In the Chicago area, tax appeals in Cook County (which includes the city of Chicago) succeeded 80% of the time, per the Chicago Tribune’s Eric Zorn.
-In suburban Will County, the success rate was far lower: just 2.4%.
+In the Chicago area, tax appeals in Cook County, which includes the city of Chicago, succeeded 80% of the time in 2016.
+In suburban Will County, the success rate was far lower at only 2.4%.

-A low local success rate isn’t necessarily a deal-breaker, but you’d be wise to take it under advisement.
+A low local success rate isn’t necessarily a deal breaker, but you’d be wise to take it under advisement.
 Before you invest your scant time and energy in an appeal, talk to friends and neighbors who’ve gone through the process in your jurisdiction.
-Walk them through their appeals processes, noting actions and non-actions that may have contributed to their ultimate success or failure.
-It doesn’t hurt to contact your assessor’s office directly and ask, point blank, for current success rates.
+Have them walk you through their appeals processes, noting actions and non-actions that may have contributed to their ultimate success or failure.
+It doesn’t hurt to contact your assessor’s office directly and ask, point-blank, for current success rates.
 As long as you don’t ask for information directly pertinent to your case, they’ll likely share their figures.

 2. The Process Is Time-Consuming and Tedious

 Even with legal assistance, the appeals process can be time-consuming and tedious.
 Before diving in, determine whether your likely savings are truly worth the time and effort you’ll need to invest.
 Missing or interrupting multiple days of work might not be worth a small windfall of a few dollars per month.
 And keep in mind that you’re not assured a speedy resolution.
 Disputes requiring multiple hearings can take months to resolve.

 3. Your Taxes Could Rise After an Assessment